 Our policy is to provide a secure and safe environment for all children.
-We only allow an adult who is employed by the nursery to care for children and who has an enhanced clearance from the Disclosure and Barring Service (DBS) to be left alone with children.
-We will obtain enhanced criminal records checks (DBS) for all volunteers and do not allow any volunteers to be unsupervised with children.
+We follow safer recruitment practices including obtaining references and all staff employed to work with children will have enhanced criminal record checks from the Disclosure and Barring Service (DBS) before being able to carry out intimate care routines or be left unsupervised with children.

+We will obtain enhanced criminal records checks (DBS) for volunteers in the setting.
+Volunteers and visitors will never have unsupervised access to children.

 All staff will attend child protection training and receive initial basic child protection training during their induction period.
 This will include the procedures for spotting signs and behaviours of abuse and abusers/potential abusers, recording and reporting concerns and creating a safe and secure environment for the children in the nursery.
-During induction staff will be given contact details for the LADO (local authority designated officer), First Response and Ofsted to enable them to report any safeguarding concerns, independently, if they feel it necessary to do so.
+During induction staff will be given contact details for the local authority children's social care team's, the local safeguarding children partnership and Ofsted to enable them to report any safeguarding concerns, independently, if they feel it necessary to do so.